shreeca/Greetr/README.md

 # Greetr

-Greetr is a open source framework which helps users to create greetings on the fly using JS.
+Greetr is a open source library which helps users to create greetings on the fly in different languages using JS.

 Languages supported now:
   - English